 - I particularly love a color matching activity, including this popsicle stick- clothespin matching.
 I have a huge bag of both popsicle sticks and clothespins so these would be easy to make.
 My clothespins aren’t in color, but I would just color the top of each one.

 - We may wait until next year when we have at least a 4 year old to put a lego kit together.
-The included printables make this kit the best option!
-I get really into playing legos, there is a nostalgia for me.
-My boys are really into destroying our beautiful barns and houses after; I’m not so crazy about that part!
+The included printables make this kit an easy option for travel busy bags for toddlers.
+I get really into playing legos with the kids, there is a nostalgia for me.
+My boys like to build but also love destroying our beautiful barns and houses after; I’m not so crazy about that part!
 I rather enjoy it for a while, so maybe there is a difference between boys and girls after all.

 - Blocks are a little too heavy for a travel toy.
 If your little ones are into building and stacking, sponges make the best tool!
 You can cut them in strips like on this blog for a sponge tower or cut into square for blocks.
 Most of the materials on this list I have found at a dollar store, a pack of sponges included.

 - My three year old started at a Montessori preschool this year and he has been obsessed with hammering.
 So in true fashion of Montessori- we used real materials and followed his passion by putting together a nuts and bolts busy bag.
 Very successful!
 This one may be a little heavier than the others, but Miles can play with it for a really long time.

 - Treasure or discovery baskets are a Montessori staple for babies and young toddlers.
 I think they are great for 12-18 month olds and am putting one together for Ellis (17 months) on our next trip.
 I’ve grabbed a few items from the dollar store, but also random items from around the house.
 Update: I grabbed a bunch of animals at dollar tree and put them in a container- my 3 year old loved them and made a whole safari on the tray table.